macrotim/aws-publish-subscribe/README.md

-The purpose of this prototype was to solve this problem:
+The purpose of the prototype was to solve this problem:

 * Notify N web servers of an update.